MSc in Sustainable Urban Development

 Course structure

-You will attend eight intensive residential teaching weeks during the two years of study, six held in Oxford at the Department for Continuing Education and two held in London at The Prince's Foundation.
+You will attend eight intensive residential teaching weeks during the two years of study, six held in Oxford with the Department for Continuing Education and two held in London at The Prince's Foundation.
 Each teaching week addresses a core theme of the course.

 In the first year, you will study five interdisciplinary and multidisciplinary teaching weeks: